adnanmuhtadi/milestone-project-1/README.md

 -   Responsive on devices sized 1024px, 768px, 425px, 375px and 320px.

--   Allows user to know the navigated hyperlinks, by having hoover over feature within the hyperlinks.
+-   Allows the user to know the navigated hyperlinks, by having hoover over feature within the hyperlinks.

 #### Navigation bar

--
+-   All links within the navigation bar would take the user to its representable page.

+-   The layout of them would change on a mobile device.

+-   Active pages would be visible as the links would be in bold and underlined.

+-   All link on the navigation bar has a hover-over effect.

 #### Footer

--   Quick links would
+-   Quick links would take you different pages of the website.

+-   Clickable social media icons which are connected to my personal social media homepages.

 -   Allows the user to download my CV, by having the developers CV to be viewed and downloaded in a PDF format.